 Another way to use the URL class is to download a document from an HTTP URL.
-Before you start, your client must connect to a Web server.
+When you start the client connects to a Web server.
 In the client code, you:

 - Create a URL object. - Create an InputStream object from the URL object. - Use read on the InputStream object to read in the document.